refined-bitbucket/refined-bitbucket/README.md

   Ruby, PHP, Scala, Less, Sass, Swift, YAML, etc. [See the full list](https://github.com/andremw/refined-bitbucket/blob/dev/src/syntax-highlight/language-ext.js).
 Missing any language?
 [Let me know](https://github.com/andremw/refined-bitbucket/issues) or submit a pull request!
 - Double click on a word to highlight all occurrences.
-- Block pull request merging without a minimum number of approvals (defaults to 2 minimum approvals).
+- Block pull request merging without a minimum number of approvals (defaults to 2 minimum approvals)..
+- Key binding feature, which allows for quicker navigation through pull requests.

 ## Installing
 Refined Bitbucket is [available on the Google Chrome Web Store][chrome-install].

-## Usage

-Refined BitBucket now supplies a key binding feature, which allows for quicker navigation through pull requests.

-### Default Key Mapping
+## Default Key Mapping

 The following are the default key mappings